maoderos/alpide-iba/README.md

 Where `-n` is the number of events and `-i` are the interaction rates that you want to make the simulation.
 For each interaction rate, one folder with the corresponding number will be created.

 OBS:In order to decrease the time of simulation, the command above has the following strategy: If the number of events is less than 2000 or odd, the script will make just 1 simulation with the number provided.
 Otherwise, if the number of events is bigger than 2000 and even, (n/2000) simulations will be made.
-That's because we observed that as the number of events increase, slower is the simulation.

 For generating the plot of efficiency (nClusterFromPrimaries/nPrimaries), you need to specify which interaction rates do you want to use to make the plot: